How to Track Renovation Costs (Without Going Over Budget)

 Purchased Items and Materials

-Once the budget is in place, it’s time to track actual payments.
-In an ideal world, payments would match the budget exactly—but in reality, deviations are inevitable.
+Once the accepted costs are in place, it’s time to track actual payments.
+In an ideal world, payments would match the accepted costs exactly—but in reality, deviations are inevitable.

-• Professional services costs may change due to change orders—unplanned adjustments to the scope of work.
+Professional services costs may change due to change orders—unplanned adjustments to the scope of work.
 These should be documented, priced, and approved before payment is made.
+As a change order is accepted, this should be recorded as a committed cost.

-By consistently logging all payments and comparing them to the original budget, homeowners can spot discrepancies early and adjust accordingly.
+By consistently logging all payments and comparing them to the committed cosrs, you will spot discrepancies early and adjust accordingly.

 Choosing the Right Tools for Cost Tracking